zzzprojects/docs/eval-expression.net/pages/documentations/eval-compile.md

 ## Conclusion

-In conclusion, even if you can call the `Execute` method in 18 different ways, they look all the same and are pretty easy to understand as we can resume them to this: Do you want to use the `Execute` method:
+In conclusion, you can call the `Compile` method in 24 different ways, but if you understand the concept, they all look very similar, and we can resume them to this: Do you want to use the `Compile` method:

 - With an instance or a global context
-- With or without a return type
+- With or without a TDelegate
 - With or without parameters

-You have seen in this documentation only some basic C# codes, but remember that our library is way more powerful than this, and pretty much all the C# languages are supported.
+For people beginning with our library, we recommend using the [Execute](/eval-execute) until they get comfortable with the method before moving to the `Compile` method, which is slightly more complex.

-If you want to learn more about the `Execute` method, we recommend reading the [My First Evaluation](/my-first-evaluation) article.
+If you want to learn more about the `Compile` method, we recommend reading the [My First Compilation](/my-first-compilation) article.

 ---